wagtail/rfcs/text/110-exif-stripping.md

 A new setting `WAGTAILIMAGES_EXIF_PROCESSORS` setting will be introduced to configure which functions will be called during the image rendition generation process.
 This setting will be a list of callables (functions) that will be executed in sequence, each receiving the current EXIF data and returning the modified EXIF data.
 Later functions in the list will receive the EXIF data modified by earlier functions.
 To entirely disable EXIF processing, the list can be empty.

-Wagtail will provide one built-in default EXIF processing function, which is also the default configuration:
+Wagtail will provide two built-in functions that can be used out-of-the-box:

-- `wagtail.images.exif.strip_common_sensitive_exif`: Strips common sensitive EXIF tags such as GPSInfo and camera make/model [^2].
+- `wagtail.images.exif.strip_common_sensitive_exif`: (enabled by default) Strips sensitive EXIF tags from a list of know tags, such as GPSInfo and camera make/model.
+This refers to the list described in [Default configuration: list of common sensitive EXIF tags to strip](#default-configuration-list-of-common-sensitive-exif-tags-to-strip).
-- `wagtail.images.exif.retain_only_common_exif`: (optional) Retains only a predefined set of non-sensitive EXIF tags, removing all others.
+- `wagtail.images.exif.retain_only_common_exif`: Retains only a predefined set of non-sensitive EXIF tags present on an allowlist, removing all others.
+This refers to the allowlist described in [Optional extended configuration: allowlist of EXIF tags to retain](#optional-extended-configuration-allowlist-of-exif-tags-to-retain).

 Site administrators can customize this setting to add their own EXIF processing functions or modify the default behaviour.
 For example, to add a custom function that adds a copyright tag, the configuration would look like this: